The tax filing season is upon us again, and Well Kept Wallet is here to guide you through each step with this tax filing software review.

-Whichever tax filing software you choose, I think it’s safe to say that by going with any of these three programs, you can save yourself money as well as time with the easy-to-follow instructions that each program contains.
+Whichever tax filing software you choose, I think it’s safe to say that by going with any of these three programs, you can save yourself money.

-Given that a 2014 survey conducted by the National Society of Accountants showed that the average tax preparer’s fee was $261, there’s much money to be saved by using a do-it-yourself tax preparation software package like the ones we’ve reviewed above.
-And if you receive a tax refund, it’s a good idea to use that tax refund in a way that benefits you long-term.
+A 2018 study conducted by the National Association of Tax Professionals showed that the average tax preparer’s fee was $216.
+So there’s much money to be saved by using a do-it-yourself tax preparation software package like the ones we’ve reviewed above.

 How do you handle your tax returns?
 Do you use an at-home tax filing software system, or do you leave that job to the professionals?